 Credit Risk - Other Investments.
-As of December 31, 2023, Farmer Mac had \$0.9 billion of cash and cash equivalents and \$5.0 billion of investment securities.
-The management of the credit risk inherent in these investments is governed by Farmer Mac's internal policies as well as Liquidity and Investment Regulations.
+As of December 31, 2024, Farmer Mac had \$1.0 billion of cash and cash equivalents and \$6.0 billion of investment securities.
+The management of the credit risk inherent in these investments is governed by Farmer Mac's internal policies as well as FCA regulations, which can be found at 12 C.F.R. §§ 652.1-652.45 ("Liquidity and Investment Regulations").
 In addition to establishing a portfolio of highly liquid investments as an available source of cash, the goals of Farmer Mac's investment policies are designed to minimize Farmer Mac's exposure to financial market volatility, preserve capital, and support Farmer Mac's access to the debt markets.